guolingege/apple-swift-protobuf/Documentation/RELEASING.md

    is _Draft a new release_.

-   The tag should be `[a.b.c]` where the number *exactly* matches one you examined in `Sources/SwiftProtobuf/Version.swift`.
+   The tag should be `[a.b.c]` where the number *exactly* matches one you examined in `Sources/AppleSwiftProtobuf/Version.swift`.

    For the description call out any major things in that release.
 Usually a short summary and then a reference to the pull request for more info is enough.

-1. Publish the `SwiftProtobuf.podspec`
+1. Publish the `AppleSwiftProtobuf.podspec`

       ```
-      pod trunk push SwiftProtobuf.podspec
+      pod trunk push AppleSwiftProtobuf.podspec
       ```

-      _Note:_ This uses that local copy of `SwiftProtobuf.podspec`, but checks against the sources on github.
+      _Note:_ This uses that local copy of `AppleSwiftProtobuf.podspec`, but checks against the sources on github.

 1. Bump the version on _main_